venkateshk111/terraform-beginners-guide/07-Terraform-Resources/README.md

     5. ***`terraform apply`*** : *Create* Resources by terraform
         - *`terraform apply`* is like pressing the "**execute**" button for your Terraform configuration.
         - It tells Terraform to **create, update, or delete resources in your infrastructure** based on your configuration.
-        - Be vary cautions before you provide approval for  *`terraform apply`* command as it modifies your infrastructure
+        - Be very cautious before you provide approval for  *`terraform apply`* command as it modifies your infrastructure
         - Lets understand *`terraform apply`* in more detail:
             1. **Execution:** Terraform **analyzes** your configuration and the current state of your infrastructure to **identify the differences between the desired state and the actual state**.